 Minn.
 Stat.
-Section CONTRACTING - BID LAWS Yes No Workpaper Reference 2.
-Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment? § 331A.12 D Web site publication - Transportation Contracts [For Transportation contracts, publication on the Web site may be used in place of or in addition to any other required form of publication, if certain requirements are met.]
+CONTRACTING - BID LAWS Workpaper Section Yes No Reference 2.
+Was the electronic process a selling process in which purchasers competed to purchase the surplus supplies materials or equipment at the highest purchase purchase the surplus supplies, materials, or equipment at the highest purchase price in an open and interactive environment? § 331A.12 D Web site publication - Transportation Contracts [For Transportation contracts, publication on the Web site may be used in place of or in addition to any other required form of publication, if certain requirements are met.]
 If publication on the Web site was used in place of other required forms of publication: 1.
-Did the Town designate this manner of publication (on the political subdivision's website) at the meeting at which it designated its official newspaper?
-Had the Town annually published notice (in a qualified newspaper and on the Web site) that the political subdivision would publish any advertisements for bids on its Web site?
-3. Did the Town post the information on its web site in substantially the same format and for the same period of time as required for publication in an official newspaper or other print publication?
-4. Did the Town ensure that a permanent record of publication is maintained in a form accessible by the public? § 331A.03, subd.
-3 E Alternative Dissemination of Bids and Requests If, as an alternative to publishing them in a newspaper, a town disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: Did the Town simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
+Did the city council designate this manner of publication (on the city's website) at the meeting at which it designated its official newspaper?
+2. Had the city annually published notice (in a qualified newspaper and on the Web site) that the political subdivision would publish any advertisements for bids on its Web site?
+3. Did the city post the information on its web site in substantially the same format and for the same period of time as required for publication in an official newspaper or other print publication?
+4. Did the city ensure that a permanent record of publication is maintained in a form accessible by the public? § 331A.03, E Alternative Dissemination of Bids and Requests subd.
+3 If, as an alternative to publishing them in a newspaper, a city disseminated solicitations of bids, requests for information or requests for proposals by using a Web site or recognized industry trade journals: 1.
+Did the city simultaneously publish, either in minutes or separately, in a notice published in the official newspaper, a description of all solicitations or requests so disseminated, along with the means by which the disseminations occurred?
 2. Was the dissemination by alternative means in substantially the same format and for the same period of time as a publication in a qualified newspaper?
-3. For the first six months after the Town designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
-4. Did the publication in the official newspaper indicate where to find the designated alternative method? § 331A.01, subd.
-11 Note: "Recognized industry trade journal" means a printed or digital publication or Web site that contains building and construction news of interest to contractors in this state, or that publishes project advertisements and bids for review by contractors or other interested bidders in its regular course of business.
+3. For the first six months after the city designated an alternative means of dissemination, did it continue to publish solicitation of bids, requests for information, and requests for proposals in the official newspaper in addition to the alternative method?
+4. Did the publication in the official newspaper indicate where to find the designated alternative method? § 331A.01, Note: "Recognized industry trade journal" means a printed or digital publication or Wab site that contains building and construction pays of subd.
+11 publication or Web site that contains building and construction news of interest to contractors in this state, or that publishes project advertisements and bids for review by contractors or other interested bidders in its regular course of business.